-Sudbury: Special events, festivals and museums were allowed to resume/reopen in 2021 under the provincial reopening plan.
+Sudbury: 2021 increase reflects resumption of special events, festivals and museums under the provincial reopening plan.

-Windsor: Cultural programming was limited, and facilities were closed or operating within provincial mandates in 2021.
+Windsor: In 2021, cultural programming was limited, and facilities were closed or operating within provincial mandates.
+Increased activities such as exhibitions and interpretation increased as facilities re-opened in 2022.